consulo/consulo-dev.github.io/docs/tutorials/build_system/prerequisites.md

 Specify the path for the new project in _Location_ and click _Finish_ to continue and generate the project.

-### Components of a Wizard-Generated Gradle IntelliJ Platform Plugin
+### Components of a Wizard-Generated Gradle Consulo Plugin
 For the [example](#creating-a-gradle-based-intellij-platform-plugin-with-new-project-wizard) `my_gradle_plugin`, the New Project Wizard creates the following directory content:

 ```text